waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - Stepping on the twig pile at (18, 28) while the bird is despawned does not make it reappear.
 (Verified Turn 19121)
   - Stepping on the trigger tile at (29, 33) while the bird is despawned does not make it reappear.
 (Verified Turn 19145)

-## Tool & Agent Ideas (Post-Reflection Update)
-- **Field Move Tool (`use_field_move`):** Automate the menu navigation required to use an out-of-battle move like Flash or Cut.
-Input would be move name and Pokémon's party slot, output would be a button sequence.

 ## Untested Mechanics & Hypotheses (Post-Reflection Update)
 - Test `VOID` tiles by attempting to walk into them to confirm they are impassable.

-# Reflection Log (Turn 19334)

-## Tool & Agent Ideas (Post-Reflection Update)
-- **Tool Debugger Orchestrator Agent (High Priority):** Automates the multi-step process of identifying a tool bug, calling the `debugging_assistant`, applying the fix with `define_tool`, and re-running the failing test case to verify the fix.
-- **Automated Obstacle Avoidance Tool (High Priority):** Combines `get_on_screen_object_locations` and `generate_path_plan` to automatically detect and path around temporary obstacles without requiring manual addition of `object_locations_json`.
-- **Pre-flight Checklist Agent:** Takes a navigation goal and map ID, then checks map markers to warn of obstacles along the planned route.